ASAP BioPharma Conference

 Consider how alliances should measure success beyond financial milestones, including patient outcomes, innovation speed, and ecosystem value.

-5. Navigating the Biotech–Big Pharma Divide, Table Facilitator: Anna Skabeev, Teva
+5. Navigating the Biotech–Big Pharma Divide, (Facilitator: Anna Skabeev)

-Share strategies to bridge cultural, structural, and scale differences between emerging biotechs and established pharma companies.
+Share strategies to bridge cultural, structural, and scale differences between emerging biotechs, and established pharmaceutical companies.

 Examine how leaders can maintain partner trust while navigating M&A, shifting pipelines, and external pressures.